shreyask750/Plant_Disease_app/README.md

 ## tech and description

-A plant disease detector webapp - built via usage of react , 3js , OpenCV , mediapipe, FastAPI and a fucntioning backup
+A plant disease detector webapp - built via usage of react , 3js , OpenCV , mediapipe, FastAPI and a fucntioning backend